 Who We Are

-Tri-City Volunteers in a non-denominational, non-profit organization that provides food assistance and low cost clothing and household items to the residents of Alameda County.
+Tri-City Volunteers is a non-profit organization that provides food assistance and low cost clothing and household items to the residents of Alameda County.
 We are the largest client-direct food bank in the area.
 We serve up to 16,000 individuals EVERY MONTH through our food cart and bag lunch programs.
-With a staff of 10, a volunteer force of almost 1,900, and a budget that barely breaks $600,000, we are extremely efficient in distributing over 6 million pounds of food annually.
+With a staff of 6, a volunteer force of almost 1,900, and a budget that barely breaks $600,000, we are extremely efficient in distributing over 6 million pounds of food annually.

 We serve all low-income residents of Alameda County.
 Many of our clients come from migrant families, are under-employed, or are facing unemployment due to disability, a lack of relevant work skills, or other barriers.